Why You Should Create a Prototype for Your Small Business

 A prototype shows potential lenders that your product has been reviewed extensively and possible causes for product failure has been minimized, therefore painting your company as a sound investment.

-The process of building a prototype has the unintentional benefit of also igniting other ideas in your mind that can help jumpstart your business or determine your next entrepreneurial venture.
-Something about the creative process often opens the mind to ways to improve a functionality, reconsider an outstanding issue, or anticipate customer feedback.
+- Prototypes Spark New Ideas: The process of building a prototype has the unintentional benefit of also igniting other ideas in your mind that can help jumpstart your business or determine your next entrepreneurial venture.
+Something about the creative process often opens the mind to ways to improve functionality, reconsider an outstanding issue, or anticipate customer feedback.

 Are Prototypes Right for Your Business?